Industrial Linux OS · platform lineage at 4M+ units

 GraphQL mesh as the customer entry point.

-The end-to-end cloud path: component in container → MQTT bridge → communication gateway → cloud-connect → cloud microservice → GraphQL mesh → customer application.
+The end-to-end cloud path: micro service in container → MQTT bridge → communication gateway → cloud-connect → cloud micro service → GraphQL mesh → customer application.

-Cloud egress topology — component to GraphQL mesh
+Cloud egress topology — micro service to GraphQL mesh

 flowchart LR